celestiaorg/docs/developers/celestia-node-key.md

 ---
-description: Use the cel-key utility to generate a wallet on Celestia Node.
+description: Use the cel-key utility to generate a wallet on celestia-node.
 ---

-# Create a wallet with Celestia Node
+# Create a wallet with celestia-node

 This tutorial will go over using the `cel-key` utility to generate a wallet on `celestia-node`.